namtk/ManiNetCluster/README.md

 ```

 ![](figs/tut/Screen%20Shot%202018-05-03%20at%2012.59.20%20AM.png "night time gene expression when applying linear manifold")
+*night time gene expression when applying linear manifold*

-Of course, we can plot them in the same coordinators as follow:
+Additionally, we can plot them in the same coordinators as follow:

 ![](figs/tut/Screen%20Shot%202018-05-03%20at%201.01.55%20AM.png "day and night time gene expression when applying linear manifold")
+*day and night time gene expression when applying linear manifold*

-We could see from these plot, the result is quite good because it preserve the range of color (local similarity) and the scale of plot (global distance).
+From these plots, it is apparent that the alignment is good because the range of color (local similarity) and the scale of plot (global distance) is preserved.
 We can compare this alignment result with unalignment one.
-We use PCA to plot the original datasets, the code is as follows:
+To plot the original datasets we use PCA, the code is as follows:

 ```r
 pca_coordinatesX=prcomp(X)$x